-From maintenance work he has had done on his own home, Hemi knows that asbestos materials are generally safe if they are in good condition and are not disturbed or damaged.
+Hemi knows that asbestos materials are generally safe if they are in good condition and are not disturbed or damaged.
 However, he is also aware that maintenance or refurbishment work could lead to the release of asbestos fibres, which could expose the Thompson family and tradespeople working in the house to harm.

-Hemi decides to contact an asbestos surveyor for advice.
-The asbestos surveyor assesses the damage and recommends a local contractor that is experienced in repairs on asbestos materials to carry out the work.
+Hemi decides to contact the asbestos surveyor who completed the original asbestos survey for advice.
+The asbestos surveyor assesses the damage and recommends that Hemi hire Liv - a local contractor that is experienced in repairs on asbestos materials - to carry out the work.